Skip to content

 I --> J[WidgetHTTPService → OBS]

 Everything lands in one HTML file: <style>, the tokens <script>, and the runtime <script> all inlined.
 No <link>, no <script src>, no extra HTTP round-trips.
-Works in OBS Browser Source, from file://, and copied off the machine.
+The supported path is the local HTTP URL exposed by WolfWave, which also bootstraps the authenticated WebSocket connection.

 Message contract